A DISCUSSION OF BREWER'S ETCHINGS

 Brewer almost always included active figures as part of his architectural scenes—choristers, tourists, workmen, carters—adding a note of humanness to what would otherwise be a sterile, if often dramatic, impression.
 The personalities of these figures, however, never call attention to themselves and away from the setting of architectural or cultural beauty they inhabit.

 Almost all of Brewer's larger etchings were published by Alfred Bell & Co. in London and marketed by subscription in limited editions authorized by the Printsellers’ Association (PA) and its successor, the Fine Art Trade Guild (FATG).
 Their dates are given in tiny copyright inscriptions at the very bottom of each plate.
-In the margin underneath the image at the lower left, these etchings have either a single oval stamp (PA) or a series of five stamps (FATG) indicating the numbering of the etching in the edition.
+In the margin underneath the image at the lower left, these etchings have either a single oval stamp (PA) or a series of five stamps (FATG) in which a letter code (now lost) indicates the numbering of the etching in the edition.
 (The number of etchings sold might actually be less than the number authorized, depending upon subscription demand and subsequent orders.)
 Editions were priced from 2 guineas to 8 guineas for the largest color etchings, For instance, the etching "St. Paul's Cathedral (the incoming tide)" on the home page, priced at 8 guineas in 1929, would cost about $450 in today's U.S. currency.

 Most of Brewer’s largest color etchings were done in the decade between 1911 and 1921, and the majority of these were vertical views of cathedral exteriors and interiors.
 The largest of these solo productions seem to be "The Rose Windows, Rheims Cathedral," copyright 1916, and an exterior view of Amiens Cathedral published in 1918.
 These both measure 470 square inches in area.
-(A view of the Seville Cathedral on which he collaborated with his brother Henry is larger still by a few square inches.)
+(An interior view of the Toledo Cathedral on which he collaborated with his brother Henry is larger still by a few square inches.)
 The most strongly vertical of the larger color etchings seem to be views of the north and south transepts of the cathedral in Rheims.
 In the 1920s and 1930s, perhaps because of changing tastes in the market, Brewer’s etchings generally stayed under 350 square inches in area, except for a few views of the most popular, iconic cathedrals, like Rheims and St. Paul’s.
 The last of the etchings published by Bell—"The Banks of Loch Katrine," and "Loch Lomond (and Ben Lomond)"—were copyrighted and recorded by the FATG in 1939.